We may earn money or products from the companies mentioned in this post.

 I can name a thousand faults I have.
 And that’s okay.

-The point is, marriage is hard work.
+Marriage is hard work.
 Even the best marriage is hard work.

 I recently watched a Facebook Live from my fitness coach, who said two things that really struck me: